jdgarwick/SonicPi/README.md

     play 50
     sleep 0.5
     sample :elec_blup
-    sleep 0.5
-    play 62
   end
 end
 ```

-Think about the audio flowing from the inside out.
+Think about the audio flowing from the *inside out*.
 The sound of all
 the code within the inner do/end block such as `play 50` is first sent
 to the echo FX and the sound of the echo FX is in turn sent out to the
 reverb FX.